 Resources & References

-Nutrition Guidelines for Senior Citizens – Outlines changes in nutrition guidelines for seniors and suggests how to compensate for them.
+Nutrition Guidelines for Senior Citizens – Outlines changes in nutrition guidelines for Older adults and suggests how to compensate for them.
 (Seniors Site)

 DASH Eating Plan (PDF) – Provides specific eating recommendations for lowering blood pressure.
 (National Institutes of Health)

-A Seniors Guide to Good Nutrition – Addresses specific eating-related problems along with tips on adapting to a special diet and preparing healthy meals.
+A Older adults Guide to Good Nutrition – Addresses specific eating-related problems along with tips on adapting to a special diet and preparing healthy meals.
 Written for vegetarians but many of the tips apply to all.
 (Vegetarian Resource Group)

 Food Safety for the Elderly – Guidelines for safe food handling and preparation, including the minimum cooking temperature for all meats and eggs.
 (Clemson Extension)